-- If you are seeking additional access costs to support work by individuals with access requirements, or to support access to your work by audiences with disability requirements, please provide a document outlining these costs, and outlining how they have been arrived at.
+- If you are seeking additional participant or personal disability access costs or audience disability access costs, please provide a document outlining these costs, and outlining how they have been arrived at.
 Please also ensure that you include this additional amount as part of your budget. - If your proposal involves working with animals, you must provide a copy of your Animal Welfare Protection Policies and Procedures.

-For applications involving children and young people under the age of eighteen
+For applications involving children and young people under the age of eighteen must indicate in section 1 of the application form whether or not your proposal is relevant to this age group.

 The Arts Council requires all individuals and organisations providing services (e.g. cultural, recreational, educational) to children and young people under the age of eighteen to have suitable child-protection policies and procedures in place.
-When making an application, you must indicate in section 1 of the application form whether or not your proposal is relevant to this age group.
+When making an application, you